Scripture Reading: Song of Songs 5 - 6 …

 The "friends" ask the "beloved," "Where has your lover gone?"
 The answer is, "My lover has gone down to His garden …" Jesus uses the garden as an illustration in John 15 when He says, "I am the true vine, and my Father is the gardener.
 He cuts off every branch in me that bears no fruit, while every branch that does bear fruit He prunes so that it will be even more fruitful …" (John 15:1-2).
 So the "lover" says of His "beloved," "You are beautiful, my darling … my dove, my perfect one, is unique …" (6:4,9).
 So is the beauty of the Church to Christ.
 Those whom He has chosen have been made holy, perfect, in the Father's sight through the cleansing of the blood of Christ, our Savior.

 The "friends" ask, "Who is this that appears like the dawn, fair as the moon, bright as the sun, majestic as the stars in procession?"
 (6:10).
 The answer to that question is, "JESUS!"
-He is truly the only One who fits that description.
 Jesus loves His Bride … and those who are truly part of the Bride love Jesus.
-Paul writes that "the greatest gift is love" because true spiritual love forms the foundation for our relationship with Christ, and then with each other as the Body of Christ.
-Anyone can say they believe in Jesus, but only the heart transformed by the Spirit can begin to love Him, knowing that He first loved us!
+Paul writes, "the greatest gift is love" because true spiritual love forms the foundation for our relationship with Christ.
+Anyone can say they believe in Jesus, but only the heart transformed by the Spirit can begin to love Him, knowing He first loved us!

 Are you "in love" with Jesus?
 Does your love for Him fill you with desire?
-Are you "sleeping" and in danger of "missing" Him?
+Or are you "sleeping" and in danger of "missing" Him?
 Jesus' love for His Bride is powerful and transforming.
-Knowing you are loved by the One Who died, rose again and ascended into heaven, Who is seated at the Father's right hand and Who will come to gather His people together for the wedding banquet makes life worth living every day.
+Knowing you are loved by the One Who died, rose again and ascended into heaven and Who will come to gather His people together for the wedding banquet makes life worth living every day.
 We sang it as children, but I pray now that you understand the depth of its meaning: "Jesus loves me, this I know, for the Bible tells me so!"
 And I pray that you are moved by the Spirit to love Him back!!

 "My Lord and my God, Your love for me through Christ goes beyond explanation, and my heart's response seems so inadequate to express my love for You.
-In Your grace to me You have forgiven my sins, You have washed me whiter than snow and have called me into Your presence.
+In Your grace to me You have forgiven my sins and have called me into Your presence.
 Saying, 'Thank You!' is not enough, Father, so as I come to Jesus, my King, I say, 'I love You!'
 Continue Your work within me so that my love for You may grow stronger and my life be used to point others to Your beauty and Your majesty!
 In Jesus' name, Amen"